gurhub/surmagic/README.md

 ## Wiki

-Surmagic's [Wiki page](https://github.com/gurhub/surmagic/wiki) is kind of under conctruction.
-Anyways, you can take a look if you didn't find what you're looking for or maybe even want to improve the Wiki.
+If you didn't find what you're looking for, check Surmagic's [Wiki page](https://github.com/gurhub/surmagic/wiki).
+Or maybe you'll want to improve the Wiki page🤓.
+Obviously is a great idea. 👏🏻

 ## About